mariawaseem/connect-four-bugs/README.md

 ## Usage

-To start the game, run command:
+To start the game run:

 ```bash
  npm run dev
 ```

-To execute tests and start the game after, run command:
+To execute tests and start the game after run:

 ```bash
 npm run all